-Here are several ways to curb moisture indoors, and the mold that thrives on it.
+Here are several ways to curb moisture indoors, and the mould that thrives on it.

 1. Identify problem areas in your home and correct them.

-You can’t mold-proof your home, but you can make it mold-resistant.
+You can’t mould-proof your home, but you can make it mould-resistant.
 Do an audit of your home: where are the problem areas?
 Does the basement flood?
 Do you notice frequent condensation on an upstairs window?
 Is there a water stain on the ceiling from a persistent leak?
-Preventing mold from growing or spreading might be as simple as ripping up carpet in a damp basement, installing mold-resistant products, or repairing damaged gutters.
+Preventing mould from growing or spreading might be as simple as ripping up carpet in a damp basement, installing mould-resistant products, or repairing damaged gutters.
 Or it may be a matter of major excavation and waterproofing.
 Whatever the case, address the problem now.
-It might cost some money up front, but it will surely be more costly down the road if mold continues to grow unchecked.
+It might cost some money up front, but it will surely be more costly down the road if mould continues to grow unchecked.

 2. Dry wet areas immediately.

 Mould can’t grow without moisture, so tackle wet areas right away.
 Seepage into the basement after a heavy rainfall, accumulation from a leaky pipe, even a spill on the carpet should be dried within 24 to 48 hours.
 If you’ve experienced a flood, remove water-damaged carpets, bedding, and furniture if they can’t be completely dried.
 Even everyday occurrences need attention: don’t leave wet items lying around the house, and make sure to dry the floor and walls after a shower.
 Don’t leave wet clothes in the washing machine, where mould can spread quickly.
 Hang them to dry — preferably outside or in areas with good air circulation.